 Our client had parked his car along Second Street.
 As he was walking back to his car, he realized he needed to urinate, but it was too far back to the bar.
-He spotted an alleyway and decided to urinate behind a bunch of large trash cans.Condensed Version of This Case: Client spends an evening at bars along Pine Street in Long Beach.
+He spotted an alleyway and decided to urinate behind a bunch of large trash cans.Condensed Version of This Case: Client spends an evening at bars along Pine Avenue in Long Beach.
 While walking back to his car parked on Second Street, he is ticketed for public urination.
 Case dismissed after the judge reads our Motion for Imposition of Judicial Diversion.

 No sooner than did he finish urinating than he heard a voice from the shadows directed toward him saying, “Excuse me.
 Long Beach Police Department.
 Please come here.”
 Our client looked in the direction of the voice and realized the man was holding a clipboard and flashing his badge.

 Our client apologized profusely, but this did not seem to have any effect on the officer.
 Our client was coldly handed a ticket and asked to sign a promise to appear in court at a future date.
 The officer then disappeared back into the shadows.
 It all took about three minutes.

 Finally, he dug out the ticket from the jacket pocket from the evening at issue and saw he was cited for a misdemeanor.
 He knew that was more serious than an infraction.
 He became nervous about this, as he understood jail time was possible with a misdemeanor and not an infraction.
 He then called Greg Hill & Associates.

 The client spoke with Greg Hill, explaining what had happened and how a misdemeanor conviction may create problems for him at work.
 Greg further explained that in student loan applications, he may need to disclose such a conviction.
 Such a conviction might also compromise his ability to be hired upon graduation from college.